 Study in Pune, the cultural capital of Maharashtra.
 Home to over 100 universities, institutes, and research facilities, Pune is also known as the educational center of India.
 While the city’s economy and society is growing quickly (due to the close proximity of Mumbai), unfortunately, 40 percent of the population still lives in poverty.
 Marathi is the official language of Maharashtra, while Hindi and English are also spoken widely.

+While there are numerous sights around Pune that students can visit, there are also activities run by the university and KEI.
+Students can also volunteer and take part in community service projects at humanitarian organizations, schools, orphanages, and other sites.
+There is no minimum requirement for hours.
+Credit is not offered for community service.
 KEI organizes overnight and day trips during the program, which include transportation, lodging, and group activities.
 Destinations of field trips include: Pune’s historical attractions, Mumbai, an overnight trip to Ajanta and the Ellora Caves.

 Students live in the Residence Dormitories—double occupancy rooms equipped with two beds, desks, and dressers.
 Rooms are shared with an Indian, international, or American student.
 The program includes a partial meal-plan, which includes five dinners per week at the Symbiosis cafeteria.

 The program fee includes tuition (12-16 credits), accommodation, program orientation, scheduled academic excursions, and international health insurance.
 The program cost is based on full-time semester tuition and on-campus Marist housing.
 Students receive a detailed cost sheet once they have been admitted to the Marist Abroad Program.

 - Minimum 2.5 cumulative GPA at the time of application

 - Sophomore standing or higher at the time of study abroad